gmc-code/PC-microbit-micropython/docs/quizzes/basics_quiz.rst

     How are lines grouped inside a while-loop structure to show they belong inside the loop block?
     [x] They are indented, typically using a tab key or 4 spaces. | Correct.
 Python relies on clean whitespace indentation blocks to group statements together.
     [ ] They must be wrapped inside curly braces {}. | Incorrect.
 Curly braces are used to denote blocks in languages like C or Java, but not in Python.
     [ ] They must end with a semicolon (;). | Incorrect.
-Semicolons are optional line terminators in Python and do not define hierarchical structural containment.
+Semicolons are used to separate multiple statements on a single line.
     [ ] They are placed entirely on a single line separated by commas. | Incorrect.
 While loops can stretch across multiple lines, and layout structures demand independent row indentation.

 ----